ambatlle/tasks-demo/frontend/README.md

 ## Testing coverage

-execute `npx react-scripts test --coverage`
+execute `npx react-scripts test --coverage` or `npm run coverage`

+it will create coverage reports on folder ./coverage

 ## TODO

 - [ ] Do some more tests to increase coverage of App.js Component
+- [ ] Document JSON server usage
 - [ ] whatever else... to see